Saving Ourselves Foundation

 Economic Justice & Survivor Self-Determination

 This priority builds economic power as a pathway to safety and self-determination for communities at risk of exploitation.
-Through civic education, financial literacy, and community-led resource building, participants gain tools to divest from predatory systems and invest in sustainable opportunities rooted in their strengths and assets.
-The program advances long-term stability, dignity, and resilience as essential foundations for violence prevention
+Through civic education, financial literacy, and community-led initiatives, participants gain tools to divest from predatory systems and invest in sustainable opportunities rooted in their strengths and assets.
+By emphasizing community outreach and survivor support, the program advances long-term stability, dignity, and resilience as essential foundations for violence prevention, while also addressing ai ethics and digital safety.

 Donate to SOS